All your customers have email addresses. They use their emails every day.

 Prospects may also miss your messages on social media.
 They are probably following tens, or hundreds of other brands on social media and they aren’t always online to see your latest social media updates.

 Email is the only true way to ensure that prospects see your messages most of the time.
 They are unlikely to miss your messages because they’ll see it whenever they check their email.
-Karen Brody is a relationship coach for men and best-selling author collects emails on her site.
-That helps her to reach her readers whenever she wants to.
+Circle Surrogacy, one of the top surrogacy agencies in the United States only asks for the email address of potential egg donors during the sign-up process.

 Sometimes, I go back to unread messages I received weeks ago.